-Now that we attend fewer training and those we do for considerably shorter periods of time, we keep up the search for attractive, effective and budget friendly ways of helping people to develop their knowledge and skills.
-The market for organizational change and learning and development are very trend sensitive and from time to time something new pops up.
+Now that we attend fewer trainings and those we do for considerably shorter periods of time, we keep up the search for attractive, effective and budget friendly ways of helping people to develop their knowledge and skills.
+The market for Organizational Change and Learning and Development are very trend sensitive and from time to time something new pops up.

 Games and simulations have been on an upward trend for the last few years.
 Should we regard this as a hype that hopefully blows over sooner rather than later?
 Or is there a gem hidden in this creative form of learning which is hard to acquire in any other way?